Ohio Gas Company's application to increase distribution rates

 What did Ohio Gas Company request in its application?

 Ohio Gas Company requested an increase in total annual revenues of $3,237,346.
-This represents an increase in the monthly customer charge from its current level of $5.45 to $10.91.
+This would increase the average residential customer monthly bill from its current level of $84.82 to $90.28.

 If a customer consumed 100 hundred cubic feet (Ccf) of natural gas, the percentage increase in the customer’s total bill would be 6.44 percent over current charges.